smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 # 3. What are Adapters?

-Each oracle job has a configured set of tasks it needs to carry out when it is run.
+Each oracle job has a configured set of tasks it must complete when it is run.
 These tasks are defined by the [**Adapters**](../core-adapters/) they support.
 Adapters are split into two subcategories:

 - **Core Adapters** - These are adapters that come built-in to each node. (examples: HttpGet, EthUint256, etc)
 - **External Adapters** - These are custom adapters built by node operators and community members, which perform specific tasks like calling a particular endpoint with a specific set of parameters (like authentication secrets that shouldn't be publicly visible smart contracts).